Sisian: Demographics

-Many of the ancestors of the citizens in Sisian migrated from Khoy and Salmast in Iran after the Russian conquest of the region in the 19th century.
-Currently, the town has a population of ethnic Armenians who belong to the Armenian Apostolic Church with the 7th-century church of Saint Gregory of Sisavan being the main church of the town.
+The town has a population of ethnic Armenians who belong to the Armenian Apostolic Church with the 7th-century church of Saint Gregory of Sisavan being the main church of the town.
 It is regulated by the Diocese of Syunik based in Goris.

 The population timeline of Sisian since 1831 is as follows:

 Healthcare is served by the Sisian Medical Center.
 The Sisian Military Hospital is based in the nearby village of Aghitu.

 Culture

 Sisian is surrounded by many historical sites dating back to the Paleolithic Age as well as the early Bronze Age.
 The Ughtasar Petroglyphs, one of the largest ancient petroglyph sites in the world which date back to the 12th millennium BC, are located a few kilometers north of Sisian.
 The Zorats Karer archaeological site—often referred to in international tourist lore as the Armenian Stonehenge—of the 3rd millennium BC is located 3 km north of Sisian.
 The remains of a Bronze Age cyclopean fortress are found at the northeastern edge of the town, while 2 other medieval fortresses are found at the west and the northeast of the town.
 The 7th-century Saint Gregory Church of Sisavan (also known as Surp Hovhannes) is among the major historic landmarks of the town, built in 670-689.

 The Sisian History Museum named after Nicholas Adontz has operated since its inauguration in 1989, covering the history of Sisian and the surrounding region.
 The town is also home to a public library opened in 1935, the Hamo Sahyan house of culture, the Sisian branch of the National Gallery of Armenia opened in 1978.

 The music academy of the town is operating since 1960, with around 175 students as of 2017. as well as an academy of fine arts.
 The town has also an academy of fine arts and children's art, operating since the Soviet days, named after Z. Khachatryan.

 The town has 2 newspapers: Vorotan and Vorotanian Ghoghanjner.